-- (16) Private gain- acquiring something of value, profiting, receiving payment, or otherwise receiving some form of personal financial or material increase or compensation for self or family member(s), from the university of Akron. - (17) Provost- the senior vice president and provost and chief operating officer. - (18) Quarter- any three consecutive calendar months. - (19)Scholarly misconduct- academic and/or scientific misconduct construed so as to encompass misconduct in the physical sciences, natural sciences, health sciences, social sciences, humanities, professions, fine arts, applied arts, in artistic expression and in all other academic fields within the university.
+(16) Private gain- acquiring something of value, profiting, receiving payment, or otherwise receiving some form of personal financial or material increase or compensation for self or family member(s), from the university of Akron.

+(17) Provost- the senior vice president and provost and chief operating officer.

+(18)(17) Quarter- any three consecutive calendar months.

+- (19)(18) Scholarly misconduct- academic and/or scientific misconduct construed so as to encompass misconduct in the physical sciences, natural sciences, health sciences, social sciences, humanities, professions, fine arts, applied arts, in artistic expression and in all other academic fields within the university.
 Terms and categories of misconduct will be deemed to have those meanings and interpretations as reflected by their common usage and understanding in an academic and research community.
 At the university of Akron, each department is the judge of these meanings and interpretations.
-Scholarly misconduct is intended to include within it but is not limited to the definitions of the american association of universities' broad categories classification of scientific misconduct and the federal definitions as published by the national institutes of health of the U.S. public health service, U.S. department of health and human services, and of the national science foundation, as amended.
-Scholarly misconduct includes: - (a) Plagiarism. - (b) Falsification of discovery. - (c) Theft of another's discoveries, scholarly work, or creations.
+Scholarly misconduct is intended to include within it but is not limited to the definitions of the American association of universities' broad categories of classification of scientific misconduct and the federal definitions as published by the national institutes of health of the U.S. public health service, U.S. department of health and human services, and of the national science foundation, as amended.
+Scholarly misconduct includes: - (a) Plagiarism. - (b) Falsification of discovery. - (c) Theft of another's discoveries, scholarly work, or creations. - (d) Violation of accepted scientific procedures in making discoveries. - (e) Falsification of data. - (f) Abuse of confidentiality. - (g) Practices that seriously deviate from those that are commonly accepted within the scientific or academic community or discipline for proposing, conducting, or reporting research (not including honest error or honest differences in interpretations or judgments of data) or in publication,

-- (d) Violation of accepted scientific procedures in making discoveries. - (e) Falsification of data. - (f) Abuse of confidentiality. - (g) Practices that seriously deviate from those that are commonly accepted within the scientific or academic community or discipline for proposing, conducting, or reporting research (not including honest error or honest differences in interpretations or judgments of data) or in publication, except that this is not intended to cover research or proposals or publications that may be protected as an exercise in academic freedom. - (h) Material failure to comply with federal requirements, including protection of researchers, human subjects, and the public; and/or to ensure the welfare and ethical care and use of laboratory animals. - (i) Failure to meet other material legal requirements governing research or sponsored programs. - (20) Senior research officer- the university administrator named by the university to represent the university at the Ohio board of regents as chief research officer. - (21) Significant financial interest- a financial interest beyond the following: - (a) An equity interest in an entity that does business with the university of Akron that, when aggregated for the employee and the employee's family members, meets one of the following tests: exceeds ten thousand dollars in value as determined through reference to public prices or other reasonable measures of fair market value, and represents more than a five per cent ownership interest in any single entity as defined in paragraph (h)(6) of this rule. - (b) Salary, royalties, or other payments that, when aggregated for the employee and the employee's family members, exceeds ten thousand dollars in an entity doing business with the university of Akron.
+- except that this is not intended to cover research or proposals or publications that may be protected as an exercise in academic freedom. - (h) Material failure to comply with federal requirements, including protection of researchers, human subjects, and the public; and/or to ensure the welfare and ethical care and use of laboratory animals. - (i) Failure to meet other material legal requirements governing research or sponsored programs. - (20)(19) Senior research officer- the university administrator named by the university to represent the university at the Ohio board of regents as chief research officer. - (21)(20) Significant financial interest- a financial interest beyond the following: - (a) An equity interest in an entity that does business with the university of Akron that, when aggregated for the employee and the employee's family members, meets one of the following tests: exceeds ten thousand dollars in value as determined through reference to public prices or other reasonable measures of fair market value, and represents more than a five per cent ownership interest in any single entity as defined in paragraph (HG)(6) of this rule. - (b) Salary, royalties, or other payments that, when aggregated for the employee and the employee's family members, exceeds ten thousand dollars in an entity doing business with the university of Akron. - (c) A significant financial interest does not include: - (i) Royalties or royalty-type income/remuneration from the university itself. - (ii) Income from seminars, lectures, or teaching engagements sponsored by public or nonprofit entities. - (iii) Income from service on advisory committees or review panels for public or nonprofit entities,